 Get to know your wheelchair

 It’s a good idea to review your user or service manual to familiarise yourself with the frequency of controls, so you can spot any issues with your wheelchair before they become too problematic.
 Things to look out for include:

 - The wheelchair feeling more difficult to push in idle mode

 - Brakes not holding the wheelchair securely or as well as they should

 - Visible low pressure in tyres

-These are all likely to be simple things to resolve as part of good maintenance but ignoring them could lead to bigger problems and crucially limit the user’s independence or safety.
+These issues are all likely to be simple to resolve as part of a good maintenance programme, but ignoring them could lead to bigger problems and crucially limit your independence and safety.

-On completion of the service ensure that you have a completed service checklist, much like when you have your car serviced, so that you have evidence of work carried out.
-This should be kept with your updated service record/manual along with records of any repairs or maintenance.
+Your wheelchair’s service manual contains all relevant information regarding timescales, service type and works needing to be completed.
+Once you’ve had the service or wheelchair repair, make sure that you have a completed service checklist, much like when you have your car serviced, so that you have evidence of the work carried out.
+You should keep this with your updated service record or manual, along with records of any repairs or maintenance.

-Any repairs need to be completed using original spare parts or the warranty will become invalid.
-This can be checked when you first contact the company to make a service booking.
+Any wheelchair repairs need to be completed using original, genuine spare parts or the warranty will become invalid.
+Check that the company can offer this when you first contact them to book a repair or service.

 Recently, significant advancements in wheelchair technology have been made, which not only improve the user’s experience and activity levels, but also help users take control of managing their chair and keeping it well maintained.